kmv19/High-Pass-Filter-for-Wi-Fi-applications/README.md

 ## Design
 Here the filters are designed based on optimum  distributed  high  pass  filters.
 The optimum distributed high pass filters comprise shunt short-circuited stubs with an electrical length of θc at a specified cutoff frequency, fc.
 These stubs are connected by links with an electrical length of 2θc.

+### Prototype
 A typical high-pass filter configuration consists of a series capacitor paired with shunt inductors.
 The high pass filter may be easily designed based on a lumped element low pass prototype, which is then transformed into highpass filter using Kuroda's identity

 ![image](https://github.com/kmv19/High-Pass-Filter-for-Wi-Fi-applications/assets/143374982/113130ec-663d-4a18-a2ac-e9ccb9e61dc8)

+### Transmission Line Structure
 The high pass filter prototype is transformed into transmission line structure of optimum distributed high pass filter

 ![image](https://github.com/kmv19/High-Pass-Filter-for-Wi-Fi-applications/assets/143374982/6d44b442-92ab-4cc2-b82f-e1bdb647bb72)

 Length of the stub elements can be derived from Өс = β*l, where Өс and β is phase constant

-Impedance valuesm are derived from the table of element values of optimum high pass filter with 0.1db ripple
+Impedance values are derived from the table of element values of optimum high pass filter with 0.1db ripple
 ![image](https://github.com/kmv19/High-Pass-Filter-for-Wi-Fi-applications/assets/143374982/d58d454f-bb22-48ab-8fa3-f0b28e7d8e5f)

 With the values of impedances from the table of element values of optimum high pass filter with 0.1db ripple and length of the stub elements, we can complete transmission line structure of the high pass filter.